Find out when you need to charge VAT if you supply food and drink for the purposes of catering or as a takeaway.

 Supplies of catering to other persons such as staff and visitors are not exempt and you must account for VAT on such sales.

 You cannot normally deduct input tax incurred on costs that relate to exempt supplies.
-Further information can be found in VAT liability of health institutions supplies (Notice 701/31) and Notice 706: partial exemption.
+Further information can be found in Health institutions supplies (VAT Notice 701/31) and Partial exemption (VAT Notice 706).

 3.1 Why you need to work out the ‘premises’